nazavr322/airbus-ship-detection/README.md

 	This steps will do the following: clean data from duplicates and add `ShipCount` feature;  select more balanced subset of data; split this subset 	  into train and validation datasets; start training on this data with hyperparameters specified in the corresponding .json file (output of this 	  step will be weights of your trained model).
 2. **Model Architecture**
-	To solve this task, i've used an UNet architecture, which is very popular in any segmentation problem, showing very good result with relatively small amount of parameters.
+	To solve this task, i've used an UNet architecture, which is very popular in many segmentation problems, showing very good results with relatively small amount of parameters.
 	Firstly, i've tried to use UNet with a pretrained ResNet50 as an encoder part.
 Unfortunately, due to the computational constraints of my hardware, I could not train a model of this size.
-But still, I left all the necessary functions to build UNet with such architecture, so if you have enough memory, you change a few lines of code and experiment with more powerful model.
+But still, I left all the necessary functions to build UNet with such architecture, so if you have enough memory, you can change a few lines of code and experiment with more powerful model.
 	So, I ended up with much smaller UNet, with some deviations from original paper (In my model I have BatchNorm layers for example).
 3. **Loss Functions, Metrics and Hyperparameters**
 	Here I will explain my choices of certain hyperparameters.